Circle Theorems Calculator

 What is a cyclic quadrilateral?

-A cyclic quadrilateral is a four-sided polygon whose vertices all lie on a single circle.
-Its opposite angles always sum to 180°.
+A four-sided shape whose vertices all lie on one circle.

 Related Tools